WALEXXY/MS365-ProjectTasks/Use Case 2 Solution.md

 ## Setting Up Email Encryption for Sensitive Communication in Microsoft 365

 ## 1. Configuring Mail Flow Rules for Automatic Encryption
+Mail flow rules for automatic encryption in Microsoft 365 are designed to protect sensitive information in email communications.
+These rules, also known as transport rules, allow administrators to automatically encrypt outgoing email messages based on specific conditions, such as keywords, recipient domains, or other criteria.
+This ensures that confidential data is safeguarded during transmission and complies with organizational policies or regulatory requirements.

 ## Steps to Configure Mail Flow Rules for Automatic Encryption for *M & V Chambers*:
 - Sign in to the Microsoft Exchange portal